baudelaine/hak/README.md

 ```

 Then come back to cf cli and create Hear&Know user provided service
-> Syntax: cf cups <service_instance> -p <json file>
+> Syntax: cf cups <service_instance> -p \<json_file\>
 ```
 cf cups hak0 -p serverConf.json
 ```

-Check that both services are created
+Check that both services are created:
 ```
 cf s
 ```

 If not already done, create a Bluemix subdomain in your organization.
-First list orgs to get yours
+First list orgs to get yours:
 ```
 cf orgs
 ```
-Then create the subdomain
+Then create the subdomain:
 > Syntax: cf create-domain <org> <subdomain>
 ```
 cf create-domain <org> hearandknow.mybluemix.net
 ```
-or if in United Kingdom Region
+or if in United Kingdom Region:
 ```
 cf create-domain <org> hearandknow.eu-gb.mybluemix.net
 ```
-or if in Germany Region
+or if in Germany Region:
 ```
 cf create-domain <org> hearandknow.eu-de.mybluemix.net
 ```